What are Brainwaves?

 To understand how sound can be used to deepen the meditative state, it helps to first understand what's happening in the brain during meditation and how it's measured.
 The human brain fires an incredible array of electrical signals, day and night.
 And depending on what we are doing and how we are feeling, these electrical signals, or "brainwaves," arrange themselves into certain identifiable patterns.

 For example, when we are sleeping, our brainwaves are longer and slower.
 And when we are exercising, they are shorter and faster.
 At any given time, our brainwave patterns are perhaps the best measure of our state of consciousness.
 And because meditators have been so widely studied over the years, scientists have a generally good idea of what is going on in their powerful brains as they sit and practice.

 With this in mind, we engineered the program to mirror the natural brainwave patterns of a highly advanced meditator, with alpha waves, theta waves, and delta waves on offer.
-You can learn more about brainwaves and their basic characteristics from the charts on this page→.
-Pro Tip: Generally speaking, we recommend either alpha or theta waves for most users.
-Delta waves are a bit more difficult to entrain, especially for those new to the technology.
+You can learn more about brainwaves and their basic characteristics from the charts below.
+Pro Tip: Generally speaking, we recommend either alpha or theta waves for most users (especially those new to the technology).

 We have included options for three track lengths, 10 minutes, 20 minutes, and 30 minutes.
 It should be noted that, because this is a sound based meditation program, it does take several minutes for the brainwaves to respond to the audio technology (more time for beginners, less for advanced users).